 At St Anne's our behaviour policy reflects the understanding that all actions have a consequence and we aim that the children's understanding of how their actions and decision-making affect others and themselves, will grow and develop as they mature.
 There will be times when some children need additional support with this over time.
 Our behaviour principles will, always, be appropriate not only to the chronological age of each child, but also to their developmental stage, considering their emotional and social development and any other potential barriers to understanding that they may face.
-School consequences will be introduced to children as part of the school's scripted conversation strategy and graduated response to behaviour management.
-Consequences may include:
+Staff will always seek to find out the context of a child's behaviour and take pupil voice from the child, before implementing a sanction, to ensure that any sanction is proportionate and well informed.